 This feature can work in two different forms.

-works when the car is in motion or static and the dash cam is active, and an impact is detected.
+Impact Detection works when the car is in motion or static and the dash cam is active, and an impact is detected.
 It will not only store the file but protect it from being deleted.
-The protected file is saved under ‘Event’ in the storage device and store differently.
+The protected file is saved under ‘Event’ in the storage device and stored differently.

 In some situations, potholes and speedbumps can also trigger the G-sensor to start recording.
 Albeit, there are models in which G-sensors can be tweaked so it won’t have to record unnecessary events.